AdamKyle/flare/resources/info/rules/section-1.md

 There are two forms of punishment in game.
 One is being silenced and the other is being banned.

 A player can be silenced for 10, 20 or 30 minutes.
-If the player is not online and they will be emailed that they can speak again.
+If the player is not online and they will be emailed that they can speak again (assuming they have those settings enabled).

+Players can be silenced via **The Creator** or through chat throttling (see below).

 A player can be banned for 1 day, 1 week or “For ever”.
 A banned player may request to be unbanned via the “banned unfairly?” form that can be accessed via the login screen.